Mayoral elections in Springfield, Massachusetts: Candidates

+General Election

 1953 mayoral election

 The 1953 Springfield, Massachusetts mayoral election was held on November 3, 1953.
 It saw incumbent mayor Daniel B. Brunton reelected to a fifth term.

 The primaries marked the first instance in which the city of Springfield used voting machines in all of its precincts.
 Turnout for the primaries was over 20%.

 Democratic primary

 Incumbent mayor Daniel B. Brunton ran unopposed in the Democratic primary.
 More than 7,000 voters cast votes in the non-competitive Democratic primary.

 Republican primary

-In the Republican primary, Massachusetts state representative Wendell P. Chamberlain defeated four candidates for the nomination.
+In the Republican primary, Wendell P. Chamberlain (a Massachusetts state representative) defeated four candidates for the nomination.
 His competitors were ward 1 alderman Normand J. Beaudry, assessor Vernon E. Bradley (who had previously been the Republican nominee for mayor in 1951), ward 4 alderman and Springfield Board of Alderman president Henry Clay, and former school board member Theodore Wiel.

 General election

 1955 mayoral election

 The 1955 Springfield, Massachusetts mayoral election was held on November 8, 1955.
 It saw incumbent mayor Daniel B. Brunton reelected to a sixth term.